 Looking without seeing is a blinding condition in more ways that one!
 I can drive the same road day after day, week after week without noticing the environment around me.
-Suddenly, I will see something as if for the first time that actually isn’t new.
+Suddenly, I will see something as if for the first time that isn’t new.
 Though I was looking, I wasn’t truly seeing!
 My eyes were not open to the obvious.

 Does anyone else have the same problem?